AnnaDobrucki/TotalPlay-Blog-P4/documentation/testing.md

 * I had a couple of issues trying to get the form to redirect after the info had been pushed to the database, one of the CI tutors helped me understand that I needed to import the keyword of redirect.

+* Had trouble with trying to Validate the Registration Page, after multiple tries, I went to tutor help that informed me this was an AllAuth templates error issue that I wouldn't be able to fix, and to mention within the ReadMe.

+* An error I was unsure of fixing was the low resolution picture on the home page.
+This came from the back-end admin site, allowing admins to build and post there own blogs.
+Should an Admin use a picture of lower resolution that is there perogative, however it did mean the performance lighthouse test wasn't in the 90's for this reason.
+This woukd be something I'd want to fix in future to not allow low res pictures to be uploaded on the site.

 ## Validation
 Below are all verifications of code validations.